-If you want to help a loved one who has a cocaine addiction, please call one of our counselors and we will help you find the closest Narconon drug rehab center.
+If you want to help a loved one who has a cocaine addiction, please contact us to find out how we can help.

 Why Would Anyone Become Addicted to Cocaine?